-Canada Day Party -Classic Canadiana party decor, and Canada themed desserts that are easy to put together make this the perfect way to celebrate!
+Canada Day Party -Classic Canadiana party decor, and Canada themed party desserts that are easy to put together make this the perfect way to celebrate!

 I’m joining with 5 other great Canadian bloggers for our Summer Year of Feasting and this time we’re all celebrating Canada Day.
 The Year of Feasting is a whole year of celebrations -Spring, Summer, Fall and Winter.
 I find that if I’m not intentional about connecting with friends and familiy it’s the kind of thing that never happens.
 That’s why we’re planning at least one great get together each season this year.
 Be sure to check out all the Canada Day Summer Year of Feasting celebrations at the end of the post.